Frequently Asked Questions: Graduate PLUS Loans

 A qualified Graduate PLUS Loan borrower does not have an adverse credit history (defined in regulations as being 90 days or more delinquent on any debt, or having a credit report that shows default, discharge, foreclosure, repossession, tax lien, wage garnishment or write-off of a Title IV debt during the five years preceding the date of the credit report).
 Note that Graduate PLUS loans do not use any kind of a debt-to-income ratio or FICO® score, unlike private education loans.

 Graduate students with good credit should not need a co-signer to apply for the loan.
 You might need a co-signer if your credit is insufficient.
 If you are denied, you can appeal the decision or you can re-apply with a co-signer.

 Yes.
 You are not required to take this loan, and if you would like us to cancel it and make other arrangements for your bill, please notify Monique Howell at email@example.com or 781-736-3403.

 For loans first disbursed on or after July 1, 2018 and before July 1, 2019, the interest rate is 7.6%.
 Graduate PLUS Loan rates are fixed at 7% for loans first disbursed on or after July 1, 2017 and before July 1, 2018.

 Interest is charged on the loan from the date the first disbursement is made until the loan is paid in full.

-2. Complete TWO Master Promissory Notes, one for your Stafford Loan and one for your Graduate PLUS Loan.
+2. Complete TWO Master Promissory Notes, one for your Direct Loan and one for your Graduate PLUS Loan.
 You will need your FSA ID (if you have not already created an FSA ID, you should do so first) to complete this step in the process.